codebar/tutorials/js/lesson1/tutorial.md

   ```
   Hi!
 My name is _name_.
   A couple of things about me _about you_.
-  I have attended _number of sessions_ Codebar sessions so far!
+  I have attended _number of sessions_ codebar sessions so far!
   ```

 - if the number of sessions attended is 0
   ```
-  This is the first time I'm attending Codebar!
+  This is the first time I'm attending codebar!
   ```
 - If the number of sessions attended is more than 0
   ```
   This is not my first time here.
-I <3 Codebar!
+I <3 codebar!
   ```

 ---